 Stock market correction vs. crash

 A stock market crash is a sudden, drastic drop.
-Infamous crashes include the onset of the Great Depression in 1929, the dot-com bubble burst in 2001, the Great Recession in 2008, and the pandemic’s onset in 2020.
+Infamous crashes include the onset of the Great Depression in 1929, the dot-com bubble burst in 2001, the Great Recession in 2008, and the COVID pandemic’s onset in 2020.

 Similarities